SimonCropp/CaptureSnippet/readme.md

 <!--
-This file was generate by the CaptureSnippets.
+This file was generate by the MarkdownSnippets.
 Source File: \readme.source.md
-To change this file edit the source file and then re-run the generation using either the dotnet global tool (https://github.com/SimonCropp/CaptureSnippets#githubmarkdownsnippets) or using the api (https://github.com/SimonCropp/CaptureSnippets#running-as-a-unit-test).
+To change this file edit the source file and then re-run the generation using either the dotnet global tool (https://github.com/SimonCropp/MarkdownSnippets#githubmarkdownsnippets) or using the api (https://github.com/SimonCropp/MarkdownSnippets#running-as-a-unit-test).
 -->

 # <img src="https://raw.github.com/SimonCropp/CaptureSnippet/master/src/icon.png" height="40px"> CaptureSnippets